mcanouil/awesome-quarto/README.md

 - [Let's make maps with `bertin.js` in Quarto](https://neocarto.github.io/bertin/examples/quarto.html) - A HTML document showing how to draw maps with bertin.js in Quarto.
 - [How to add some personality to your Quarto Blog](https://www.ddanieltan.com/posts/blogtips/) - A blog post sharing some of the added features and tweaks users can make on top of the standard blog templates to inject some personality into their blog.
 - [Use R to Generate a Quarto Blogpost](https://themockup.blog/posts/2022-11-08-use-r-to-generate-a-quarto-blogpost/) - A blog post about using R to generate Quarto blog post by Tom Mock.
-- [Introduction to Quarto](https://www.youtube.com/watch?v=y6_xMIBKuP4) - A blog post about opinionated best practices for Quarto documents.
+- [Quarto Document Best Practices](https://isaac-flath.tech/posts/other/quartodocumentsbestpractices) - A blog post about opinionated best practices for Quarto documents.

 ## Talks and videos